-Step 1- Appointment needs to be made with the faculty directly related to issue in question to discuss the matter, discuss a possible resolution or other options that might be available.

-Step 2- After discussing matters directly with the faculty, a written request can be made to obtain the form in order to formally initiate the grievance procedure.
+- Step 1 An appointment needs to be made with the faculty directly related to the issue in question to discuss the matter, discuss a possible resolution or other options that might be available. - Step 2- After discussing matters directly with the faculty, a written request can be made to obtain the form in order to formally initiate the grievance procedure.
 The grievance form for this purpose is available from any nursing faculty.